-- 200 mm internal diameter where only taking house leads - 300 mm internal diameter for all other mains and double sump leads.
+- 300 mm internal diameter for all other mains and double sump leads with single outlets.

 4.3.9.4 Minimum cover

 Where the TA does not have specific requirements, the minimum covers as described in AS/NZS 2566.2 (for buried flexible pipelines) or AS/NZS 3725 (for buried concrete pipes) may be used.